K-Konstantinidis/Weekly-Salary/README.md

 1) If the code was >= 1000, the weekly payment will appear on your screen.
 2) If it was <1000, you will have to insert the weekly hours of work and afterwards the weekly payment will appear on your screen.

-In this project, the "genlib.h" & "simpio.h" from roberts libraries are beeing used.
+In this project, the "genlib.h" & "simpio.h" from roberts libraries have been used.